John Leak Springston

 John Leak Springston "Oo ne qua ti" ᎤᏁᏆᏘ (1844–1929), a Cherokee, is best known as an Indian activist; during his life he was a Cherokee Interpreter, Editor, Lawyer, and Keetoowah Revivalist.
 Springston was born in the fall of 1844 in Indian Territory near Lynch's Mill, five miles east of the present site of Spavinaw Dam in the state of Oklahoma.
 He was the son of Anderson Springston and Sallie Eliot, Cherokees who walked the Trail of Tears from Gunter's Landing, Alabama on the Tennessee River, some 600 miles to Indian Territory.
-After removal, Anderson practiced law in the Cherokee courts of the Delaware and Tahlequah Districts, and as a young boy, John received instruction in tribal law and Cherokee culture at his father’s side.
+After removal, Anderson practiced law in the Cherokee courts of the Delaware and Tahlequah Districts.
+As a young boy, John received instruction in tribal law and Cherokee culture at his father’s side.

 Young Springston, who attended school in the Delaware District, was a native Cherokee speaker, and did not learn English until age seven.
-An eloquent speaker and writer, he was employed as a clerk and court reporter in the Saline District by the age of fifteen and planned to pursue a law degree at Shurtleff College at Alton, Illinois.
-Before he could realize his goals, however, Indian Territory became embroiled in the Civil War, and in response, he volunteered for service in the Union Army.
+An eloquent speaker and writer, he was employed as a clerk and court reporter in the Saline District by the age of fifteen and planned to pursue a law degree at Shurtleff College in Alton, Illinois.
+Before he could realize his goals, however, Indian Territory became embroiled in the Civil War, and response, he volunteered for service in the Union Army.
 As a member of the Third Regiment, Company I, Indian Home Guards under the leadership of Colonel William A. Phillips and the command of Captain Whitecatcher, he spent his entire tour of duty in and around the Spavinaw vicinity.
 With Company I, he engaged in two major battles in the region, at Cabin Creek near Vinita and at Honey Springs near Muskogee, yet because of his significant bilingual skills and legal experience, his superiors assigned him to the post of Acting Interpreter at Fort Gibson.

-In the postwar years, Springston accepted employment as translator and associate editor of the weekly Cherokee Advocate, published at Tahlequah.
+In the postwar years, Springston accepted employment as a translator and associate editor of the weekly Cherokee Advocate, published at Tahlequah.
 In this capacity, he worked as an associate of William P. Boudinot, William P. Ross, and other prominent Cherokees whose influence did much to shape his developing political ideology.
 His editorial and linguistic capabilities soon attracted the attention of Cherokee tribal officials who offered him the position of Secretary to the Principal Chief and official Executive Translator.
 His new post afforded him special access to all transactions between the Cherokee Nation and the federal government, and helped to expand his knowledge about the inner workings of government.